Size Solar Panels & Batteries for Off-Grid Systems

 Practical Design Tips

-Skip the spreadsheet and open the Solar Panel Sizing Calculator to run your own numbers.
-Plug in your load power, select your peak sun hours and system voltage, set your autonomy requirement, and get panel wattage, battery capacity, and charge controller current instantly.
-It's the fastest way to sanity-check a design before you start sourcing components.
+Skip the spreadsheet headache and open the Solar Panel Sizing Calculator to run your own numbers.
+Plug in your load power, select your peak sun hours and system voltage, set your autonomy requirement, and you'll get panel wattage, battery capacity, and charge controller current instantly.
+It's the fastest way to sanity-check a design before you start sourcing components or committing to a particular configuration.
+Tweak the parameters, see what happens to your sizing, and find the sweet spot between cost and reliability for your specific application.

 Related Articles